How Does Surveillance Work in Costa Rica?

 How soon can surveillance start?

-Can you surveil someone in their home?
+Can you surveil someone at their home?